 My interests in fashion began by watching my grandmother sew clothing for my twin sister and I in Los Angeles.
 She learned how to sew in El Salvador and worked in LA clothing factories.
 I drew hundreds of designs and learned how to sew when I was 16.
 I attended Downtown Magnets High School in Los Angeles, UC Davis (BA), and Cornell University (MA, PhD) to pursue my interests in design, sustainability, and research.
-Inspired by Slow Fashion and Fibershed movements, I devoted the past five years to explore the intersections of fashion and agriculture in New York.
+The McNair Scholars program at UC Davis played a significant role in helping me learn about research and apply to graduate school.
+I devoted my graduate studies to learning about the intersections of fashion and agriculture in New York.
 I conducted survey and interview research with fiber farmers, fiber mill owners, and designers.
 This led me to gain a deeper understanding of the farm-to-fashion value chain, and entrepreneurs’ commitments to sustainable economic development.
+I am currently an Assistant Professor in Apparel Merchandising & Management at California State Polytechnic University, Pomona.
 If you have any questions, please feel free to reach out!